In a class of 30, it can be hard to give pupils the individualised support they need, meaning pupils can fall behind.

 Blackpool

 Every student deserves individualised attention.
-Our diagnostic assessment informs each pupils’ personalised programme of learning objectives that they will work through with their expert maths tutors in a safe, supportive one to one learning environment.
+Our diagnostic assessment informs each pupils’ personalised programme of learning objectives that they will work through with Skye their expert maths tutor in a safe, supportive one to one learning environment.

 We have over 10 years of experience working with almost 4,000 primary schools and secondary schools in the UK.
-Our programme is designed to fit into the busy school day without adding to teacher workload.
+Our programme has been designed and developed to fit into the busy school day without adding to teacher workload.

 Private maths tutors, especially one to one and face to face, have been traditionally unaffordable for many individuals and schools.
-However, the National Tutoring Programme now means schools have additional funding for maths tuition.
+Online tuition with Skye is the most affordable way for schools to offer personalised one to one tutoring to all the pupils who need it.

 We have a range of programmes designed by qualified teachers to boost pupil progress at every stage of their learning journey, including targeted exam programmes for pupils preparing for SATs and GCSE exams.
 We do not currently have programmes for iGCSE, A-level mathematics or further mathematics.

-Our SATs programme prioritises lessons based on their likely impact on pupils’ SATs scores and provides key stage 2 pupils with plenty of practice with SATs-style numeracy questions.
+Our SATs programme prioritises lessons based on each mathematical concept’s likely impact on pupils’ SATs scores and provides key stage 2 pupils with plenty of practice with SATs-style numeracy questions.

-In our Maths GCSE programme, we support pupils to develop from guided to independent practice and focus on exam technique.
-Our tutors have experience preparing pupils for all exam boards, including AQA, Edexcel and OCR (Oxford Cambridge and RSA).
+In our GCSE maths tutoring programme, the AI tutor and maths lessons follow an I do, we do, you do approach to move students from guided to independent practice and focus on exam technique for maths GCSE.
+The lessons are suitable for students preparing for all exam board GCSEs, including AQA, Edexcel, Eduqas, and OCR (Oxford Cambridge and RSA).

 For primary schools: